lareferencia/lareferencia-bot-blocker/README.md

 -   ✅ **Log Analysis:** Parses common web server log formats.
 -   ✅ **Pandas Integration:** Leverages Pandas DataFrames for efficient metric calculation (RPM, request counts, time spans).
 -   ✅ **Threat Grouping:** Aggregates IP-level metrics by subnet (/24 for IPv4, /64 for IPv6) to identify coordinated activity.
+-   ✅ **Simplified Supernet Blocking (NEW):** Automatically blocks the encompassing /16 supernet (IPv4) if it contains multiple /24 subnets where at least one meets the blocking criteria, preventing redundant individual blocks.
--   ✅ **Configurable Strategies:** Uses selectable strategies to score threats and determine blocking actions based on different criteria (volume, danger score, IP count, peak RPM).
+-   ✅ **Configurable Strategies:** Uses selectable strategies to score threats (/24 or /64) and determine blocking actions based on different criteria (volume, danger score, IP count, peak RPM).
 -   ✅ **Automated Blocking:** Integrates with UFW to insert temporary `deny` rules with comments indicating expiration time (ISO 8601 UTC).
+Supports blocking individual IPs, /24 or /64 subnets, and /16 supernets based on the simplified logic.
 -   ✅ **Rule Cleanup:** Includes a mode to automatically remove expired UFW rules added by this script.
 -   ✅ **Whitelisting:** Supports excluding specific IPs or subnets from analysis and blocking.
 -   ✅ **Efficient Log Reading:** Can process logs in reverse when a time window (`--time-window` or `--start-date`) is specified, significantly speeding up analysis of recent activity in large files.